-- The Children Act 1989 and The Children Act 2004 - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015 - The Rehabilitation of Offenders Act 1974 - Safeguarding Vulnerable Groups Act 2006 - Counter-Terrorism and Security Act 2015 (and the Prevent Duty guidance) - The Education Act 2002 - The Academy Staffing (England) Regulations 2009 - Part 1 of the schedule to the Non-Maintained Special Academies (England) Regulations 2015. - The Equality Act (2010) - The Childcare (Disqualification) Regulations 2009 (and 2018 amendment) - 2.5.3 Meadow Park School also has regard relevant to non-statutory guidance relating to safeguarding, including: - Working Together to Safeguard Children 2018 (updated 2022) - Guidance for Safer Working Practice for those working with children and young people in education settings (May 2019) - Guidance for Safer Working Practice for those working with children and young people in education settings addendum (April 2020) - What to do if you are worried a child is being abused: Advice for practitioners (2015) - Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (September 2021) - Dealing with Allegations of Abuse Against Teachers and Other Staff (March 2012) - Information Sharing: Guidance for Safeguarding Services (July 2018) - Teaching Online Safety in schools (2019)
+- The Children Act 1989 and The Children Act 2004 - Section 5B (11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015 - The Rehabilitation of Offenders Act 1974 - Safeguarding Vulnerable Groups Act 2006 - Counter-Terrorism and Security Act 2015 (and the Prevent Duty guidance) - The Education Act 2002 - The Academy Staffing (England) Regulations 2009 - Part 1 of the schedule to the Non-Maintained Special Academies (England) Regulations 2015. - The Equality Act (2010) - The Childcare (Disqualification) Regulations 2009 (and 2018 amendment)

+2.5.3 Meadow Park School also has regard relevant to non-statutory guidance relating to safeguarding, including:

+- Working Together to Safeguard Children 2018 (updated 2022) - Guidance for Safer Working Practice for those working with children and young people in education settings (May 2019) - Guidance for Safer Working Practice for those working with children and young people in education settings addendum (April 2020) - What to do if you are worried a child is being abused: Advice for practitioners (2015) - Dealing with Allegations of Abuse Against Teachers and Other Staff (March 2012) - Information Sharing: Guidance for Safeguarding Services (July 2018) - Teaching Online Safety in schools (2019)

-- DfE Guidance on Relationships education, relationships and sex education (RSE) and health education (July 2020) - Laming Report 2003, Victoria Climbié, and "Baby Peter" Review 2009 - Bichard Inquiry 2003 the Soham murders - Jay Rotherham enquiry 2015 - Protecting Children From Radicalisation: The Prevent Duty 2015 Education (Independent Academy Standards) (England) Regulations 2014 - 2.6 We continue to work closely with the Local Authority and the Coventry Safeguarding Children Partnership to safeguard children during the coronavirus outbreak. - 2.7 Please note that there are a number of other documents (statutory and non-statutory) that inform our policy and practice.
-A list of these can be found in Annex B of Keeping Children Safe in Education (September 2022). - 2.8 This policy should be read in conjunction with the following policies all found in the staff handbook on the Q drive:/
+- DfE Guidance on Relationships education, relationships and sex education (RSE) and health education (July 2020) - Laming Report 2003, Victoria Climbié, and "Baby Peter" Review 2009 - Bichard Inquiry 2003 the Soham murders - Jay Rotherham enquiry 2015 - Protecting Children from Radicalisation: The Prevent Duty 2015 Education (Independent Academy Standards) (England) Regulations 2014 - 2.6 We continue to work closely with the Local Authority and the Coventry Safeguarding Children Partnership to safeguard children across the city. - 2.7 Please note that there are a number of other documents (statutory and non-statutory) that inform our policy and practice.
+A list of these can be found in Annex B of Keeping Children Safe in Education (September 2023). - 2.8 This policy should be read in conjunction with the following policies, which can be found in the Staff Room area of Teams:

 Behaviour policy

-Prevent Extremism/ Radicalisation Policy

 Attendance policy

+Staff Code of Conduct

 Prevent policy

-Anti-bullying Policy

 ICT Acceptable User Policy

 Internet Safety and Cyber-bullying Policy

-Physical Restraint policy